dsdanielpark/dsdanielpark.github.io/_posts/2023-04-30-Molecule-attention.md

 ### A de novo molecular generation method using latent vector based generative adversarial network
 - **year:** 2019
 - **url:** <https://www.semanticscholar.org/paper/20b248b56af9a0d1abbda300f0a275a874c7148c>
-- **abstract:** S2 TL;DR: A new deep learning architecture, LatentGAN, which combines an autoencoder and a generative adversarial neural network for de novo molecular design is proposed, indicating that both methods can be used complementarily.
+- **abstract:** *TL;DR:* A new deep learning architecture, LatentGAN, which combines an autoencoder and a generative adversarial neural network for de novo molecular design is proposed, indicating that both methods can be used complementarily.
 - **journal:** Journal of Cheminformatics
 - **volume:** 11
 - **pages:** null